EUDAT-B2SHARE/b2share/README.md

 - **provision_system.sh** will install the necessary packages, python version and other dependencies needed by invenio.
 Called on VM provisioning.

-- **install_b2share.sh** will install b2share (the b2share-next branch) and create the necessary configuration settings.
+- **install_b2share.sh** will install b2share (the master branch) and create the necessary configuration settings.
 Called on VM provisioning.

 - **install_b2share_dev.sh** will install b2share from a local B2SHARE repository.
 It will create the necessary configuration settings.
 Called on VM dev provisioning.